What is Transportation Demand Management?

 Howard County’s TDM Program is Go Howard, formerly Howard Commuter Solutions, offering assistance to employers, employees, and residents about the many different ways to get to your favorite places.

-In partnership with the Downtown Columbia Partnership and Foursquare ITP, Howard County is developing a Transportation Demand Management Plan for Downtown Columbia.
+In partnership with the Downtown Columbia Partnership and Foursquare ITP, Howard County is developing an updated Transportation Demand Management Plan for Downtown Columbia.

 As a part of this plan we’re exploring different strategies and benefits that include things like pre-tax or subsidies for taking public transit, real-time information bus arrivals, shuttles to/from transit and other key locations, carpool and vanpool programs, reduced-price bikeshare memberships, increased opportunities for telework and alternative work schedules and more.